bernie-skipole/indipyclient/docs/source/usage/concept.rst

 The asyncrun method could be gathered together with any of your own coroutines, or could be called with the asyncio.run call.

-If your own code is blocking, then you will probably need to run IPyClient.asyncrun() in another thread, see :ref:`queclient`.
+If your own code is blocking, then you will probably need to run IPyClient.asyncrun() in another thread, a common method would be to introduce queues to pass data between threads.
+To help with this, IPyClient has a snapshot() method which returns a copy of the state of the client, with devices, vectors and members, but without the coroutine methods.
+This snapshot could be passed to other threads providing them with the current client information.
+See :ref:`queclient`.

 Example